BenArayathel/0427Java/Revature_P0/P0_resources/Java_Bank_Requirements_BankWithPoints.md

 3) So you could focus less on user stories and more on coverage of things/technologies which you learnt during the training.

-notes:
-should be able to create and store customers, but just one hardcoded employeee is okay